tanyaclement/IntroDH/week-2.md

 Conditional statements are a fundamental part of all programming languages.
 We use the `if` operator to evaluate conditionals.

+> **Tip:** It is significant in Python to use the tab when you see a tabbed space in the code.
+Below, even though the terminal give you a new line after the colon (:) you should tab once before typing the word "print" or you'll get an error.
+Further, you must hit 'return' twice to run the piece of code after the closing quotation marks (").

     number=12
     if number==12:
          print "The value is 12, an integer."

 By adding `else`, we can tell Python to do something if the conditional isn’t true.